ovn-org/ovn/Documentation/internals/documentation.rst

 cross-referencing and indexing. for more information on the two, refer to the :doc:`contributing/documentation-style`.

-ovs-sphinx-theme
+sphinx_rtd_theme
 ----------------

-The documentation uses its own theme, `ovs-sphinx-theme`, which can be found on GitHub__ and is published on pypi__.
-This is shared by Open vSwitch and OVN.
+The documentation uses `sphinx_rtd_theme`, which can be found on GitHub__ and is published on pypi__.
+It is also packaged in major distributions.
-It is packaged separately to ensure all documentation gets the latest version of the theme (assuming there are no major version bumps in that package).
 If building locally and the package is installed, it will be used.
 If the package is not installed, Sphinx will fallback to the default theme.

-The package is currently maintained by Stephen Finucane and Russell Bryant.

 Read the Docs
 -------------